 - Zoom Description

 - When (Date/Time)

 - Recurring meeting: Your meeting can be scheduled as recurring on a daily, weekly, or monthly basis.
-You can schedule up to 20 occurrences within that learning activity.
+You can schedule up to 20 occurrences within that learning activity, so after the 20 occurrences, the dates will be greyed out in the relevant field.
 Activate the Recurring meeting option and set up the following:

 - RECURRENCE (monthly, weekly, daily)

 - REPEAT EVERY

 - OCCURS ON (for monthly and weekly → choose the day of the month/week that this meeting will occur)